 The Consolidated Plan covers a five-year period and provides strategies to address housing, homeless and community development needs.
 Funds are used for a variety of public service and infrastructure projects and for programs administered by a number of government, nonprofit and private agencies including the City of Bonita Springs, City of Sanibel, Village of Estero and the Town of Fort Myers Beach.

-Lee County hosted several community meetings to gather public input for upcoming strategic plans.
-Comments gathered at the meetings are being considered in the development of the 2019-2023 Consolidated Plan, 2019 Annual Action Plan, 2019 Analysis of Impediments to Fair Housing Choice, and 2019-2021 Community Services Block Grant Strategic Plan.
+Lee County hosted several community meetings and public hearings to gather public input for upcoming strategic plans.
+Comments gathered at the meetings were considered in the development of the 2024-2028 Consolidated Plan, 2024 Annual Action Plan, 2019 Analysis of Impediments to Fair Housing Choice, and 2019-2021 Community Services Block Grant Strategic Plan.

 Annual Action Plan